-Kyle joined the Becket Fund as General Counsel in January 2012, after serving as Solicitor General and appellate chief of the Louisiana Department of Justice (2008-11).
+Kyle joined the Becket Fund for Religious Liberty as General Counsel in January 2012, after serving as Solicitor General and appellate chief of the Louisiana Department of Justice (2008-11).
 Previously, he taught constitutional law at the University of Mississippi School of Law (2004-08), and served as an assistant solicitor general in the Texas Attorney General’s Office, under Solicitor General Greg Coleman (1999-2002).
 He also practiced appellate law with Vinson & Elkins in Houston, Texas (1998-99).

 Kyle received a J.D. from the Paul M. Hebert Law Center at Louisiana State University in 1997, where he graduated Order of the Coif and was Executive Senior Editor of the Louisiana Law Review.
 Following law school, he clerked for Judge John M. Duhè, Jr., on the U.S. Fifth Circuit Court of Appeals from 1998-99.
 He later served as an associate-in-law and received an LL.M. from Columbia Law School in 2004.